Twin-turbo: Sequential

 Sequential turbocharging is a set-up in which the engine uses one turbocharger for lower engine speeds, and a second or both turbochargers at higher engine speeds.
-This system is intended to overcome the limitation of large turbochargers providing insufficient boost at low RPM.
+This system is intended to overcome the limitation of large turbochargers providing insufficient boost at low RPM, known colloquially as "turbo lag".
 On the other hand, smaller turbos are effective at low RPM (when there is less kinetic energy present in the exhaust gases) but are unable to provide the quantity of compressed intake gases required at higher RPM.
 Therefore, sequential turbocharger systems provide a way to decrease turbo lag without compromising power output at high RPM.

-The system is arranged so that a small ("primary") turbocharger is active while the engine is operating at low RPM, which reduces the boost threshold (RPM at which effective boost is provided) and turbo lag.
+The system is typically arranged so that a smaller ("primary") turbocharger is active while the engine is operating at low RPM, which reduces the boost threshold (RPM at which effective boost is provided) and turbo lag.
 As RPM increases, a small amount of exhaust gas is fed to the larger ("secondary") turbocharger, to bring it up to operating speed.
 Then at high RPM, all of the exhaust gases are directed to the secondary turbocharger, so that it can provide the boost required by the engine at high RPM.

 The first production car to use sequential turbocharging was the 1986–1988 Porsche 959, which used sequential twin-turbos on its flat-six engine.
+The sequential system in the 959's flat-6 engine is somewhat unique, in that it uses two identically sized turbochargers and clever exhaust system design.
+At low engine RPM, all exhaust gases from both cylinder banks are routed to the left-hand turbocharger to "spool up" and create usable boost as quickly as possible.
+Valving in the exhaust and charge pipe systems gradually bring the right-hand turbocharger up to speed, and at high RPM and power, the engine functionally operates as a parallel bi-turbo system.